 - Taste refers to the senses inside our mouth including our tongue

-- Aroma occurs inside our noses and includes aspects in regards to our sense of smell
+- Aroma occurs inside our noses and relates specifically to our sense of smell

 - Flavor is when taste and aroma converge

 Taste happens only inside our mouths.
 Taste has everything to do with how our tongue and mouth interact with food and drink.
 Our tongue has two kinds of receptors.
 One receptor type is for taste, aptly named ‘tastebuds’ which can be found all over our tongue.
 Mouthfeel is sensed by free nerve endings all over the inside of our mouth and tongue.
 We “touch” wine (or sauces or anything we ingest) in this way, and are able to perceive its texture.

 - Taste focuses primarily on sweet, salt, bitter and sour.
 There are also two disputed tastes: “umami” (i.e. deliciousness) and “metallic” but it’s contentious as to whether or not either of them constitute a true taste, or just a combination of textures and tastes (i.e. a flavor).